Get instant loan offer suitable to your profile !

 Explore everything you need to know about securing a second education loan for higher studies.
 Learn about eligibility, key documents, processes, and tips.

 What if a student who has already taken an education loan to finance their undergraduate education wants to take another education loan to pursue their post-graduation?
-Many students face this situation when planning further studies and wonders if is it possible to take a second loan in this case?
-This question often comes up in the mind of students who wish to pursue further education, in India or abroad, but are not sure if they will get one.
-Students also encounter several questions like, “Can we take education loan from two banks” or “Can I get education loan in 3rd year”, such queries often pop up in the minds of the students.
+Many students face this situation when planning further studies and wonder if it is possible to take a second loan in this case.
+This question often comes up in the minds of students who wish to pursue further education, in India or abroad, but are not sure if they will get one.
+Students also encounter several questions like, “Can we take education loan from two banks?” or “Can I get education loan in 3rd year?”
+Such queries often pop up in the minds of the students.
 This blog will answer all your queries related to a second education loan.

 A second education loan is borrowing money to finance higher education expenses.
 In other words, if a person has already secured an education loan for their first degree or course and then decides to pursue further education, they might need additional funding to cover the costs of the new course.
 However, it is required on the part of the student to close their first education loan to secure another education loan from a different bank.
-You can also try refinancing your existing education loan if you have not closed your education loan yet.
+Therefore, “Can I get a student loan if I already owe one?” is only possible if you either close or transfer the loan balance to the new lender.

 To be eligible for a Second Education Loan, the student must fulfill the following eligibility criteria.